LOCATED IN CALIFORNIA

 elevation 900-6000 ft.

-What’s So Special About Joshua Tree National Park?
+Why is Joshua Tree a National Park?

 In 2017, Joshua Tree was designated as a Dark Sky Park, which is a huge deal.
 Dark Sky parks are some of the darkest places in the country.
 Even the communities around a Dark Sky park cooperate by installing special lights that minimize glare and reduce sky glow.
 Sky glow is the light you see at night around and over a city.
 It’s that light pollution that keeps us from seeing the stars.